Where are they?

 What’s the issue, really?

-Beverage containers now outstrip cigarette butts as the most littered item (taken from the National Top 10 rubbish items collected on Clean Up Australia Day).
-15,000 bottles and cans are littered or landfilled in Australia every minute.
+Beverage containers now outstrip cigarette butts as the most littered item (taken from the national top 10 rubbish items collected on Clean Up Australia Day).
+Fifteen thousand bottles and cans are littered or landfilled in Australia every minute.

-It is a fact that a ‘cash for container’ scheme, will reduce litter and increase recycling rates to 80 – 95%.
-South Australia is leading the way with such a scheme and has double the rate of recycling than the rest of the country.
+It is a fact that a cash for container scheme, will reduce litter and increase recycling rates to 80–95%.
+South Australia is leading the way with such a scheme and has doubled the rate of recycling than the rest of the country.